-If your child has one of the high-risk conditions making them now eligible for a COVID-19 vaccine and has been a patient at Children’s Minnesota, you will receive a call from us.
+If your child is 16 years of age or older, they are eligible for a COVID-19 vaccine.
+Children’s Minnesota is texting or emailing all of our patients 16 and older to get them scheduled for a COVID-19 vaccination.
 We ask that families do not reach out to us to ask if their child can get vaccinated as we have to follow the Minnesota Department of Health (MDH) guidelines and rules for vaccine distribution.
 You will be contacted by us if your child is eligible.

 Our vaccine supply remains very limited and Children’s Minnesota receives small quantities of the COVID-19 vaccine periodically that can only be given to groups designated by the state.
-Children’s Minnesota will be reaching out to our highest-risk patients in a fair manner and in accordance with the Governor’s guidance as posted on the MDH website.
-See which high-risk conditions are first here.
+Children’s Minnesota vaccination clinics are not open to the community for walk-ins.
+You must be invited by Children’s Minnesota and be scheduled.

 We will not have enough supply of the COVID-19 vaccine to vaccinate everyone right away.
 Please do not call your clinic to request a vaccine as we do not have the supply at this time.

 We estimate vaccine supply will increase by later spring 2021.
 We will continue reaching out to our patients 16 and older as supply allows.
 Thank you for your patience.

 The COVID-19 vaccine is safe.
 It is also 100 percent effective in keeping your child out of the hospital if they get a COVID-19 infection and also 100 percent effective in preventing them from dying of COVID-19.